airbrake/airbrake/README.md

 its [stash](https://github.com/airbrake/airbrake-ruby#noticestash--noticestash).
 Rack requests will always be accessible through the `:rack_request` stash key.

+#### Default Rack filters

+Default Rack request filters are loaded with `Airbrake::Rack.add_default_filters`.
+These filters provide additonal information about Rack requests, such as route info, certain HTTP parameters, session and more.
+These filters are considered essential for every app.

-#### Optional Rack request filters
+#### Optional Rack filters

 The library comes with optional predefined builders listed below.
+These filters are not essential and therefore `Airbrake::Rack.add_default_filters` doesn't load them.

 ##### RequestBodyFilter